Skip to content

 Once the show began, everything changed.
 The runway became a world tour of cultures speaking through fashion and I felt every designer in my own way.

-Before even looking at the runway, the crowd caught my attention.
-There were photographers everywhere, they came in all ages, all styles, all backgrounds.
+Before I even looked at the runway, the crowd caught my attention.
+Photographers everywhere, all ages, all styles, all backgrounds.
 Max was included.
-It truly felt like a union of nations, a reminder that fashion brings people together.
+It truly felt like a union of nations, proof that fashion brings people together.

 Designers Who Shifted My Perspective